NaomiBda/Remote_sensing_yields/README.md

 ## Dataset
 You need :
-* Rasters of the fields (Drone or satellite images)
+* Rasters of the fields (Drone or satellite images) : 2 fields (2018 and 2019) .
-* Shapefiles of the plots
+* Shapefiles of the plots, the field, the trees
-* Yield mesurements
+* Yield mesurements (dry material)